sthiede/Comparative_Genomics/day1_morning/README.md

 ![alt tag](https://github.com/alipirani88/Comparative_Genomics/blob/master/_img/day1_morning/3.png)

-After running Trimmomatic, you should notice that the sequence quality improved and now doesn't contain any contaminants/adapters.
+After running Trimmomatic, you should notice that the sequence quality improved (Per base sequence quality) and now it doesn't contain any contaminants/adapters (Overrepresented sequences).

 Next, take a look at the per base sequence content graph, and notice that the head bases(~9 bp) are slightly imbalanced.
 In a perfect scenario, each nucleotide content should run parallel to each other, and should be reflective of the overall A/C/T/G content of your input sequence.